m-adnan8080/tf-single-instance-postgres-rds/README.md

 ```
 terraform output db_endpoint
 ```
 This command will display the sensitive connection URL in a secure manner.
+Similarly the password can also be obtained from terraform statefile.